samson84/tarock-sheet/README.md

     - [ ] ContractsTable: integrate bid variant into the bid column
     - [ ] add confirmation to new game
     - [ ] disable contra for eight, nine tarock
-    - [ ] ContractsTable: automatically won by the eight and nine tarock
+    - [ ] ContractsTable: automatically won by the eight and nine tarock, klopiczky
     - [ ] when something is added with silent automatically win except ulti
     - [ ] make a global silent switch, it adds bids silently, and automatically win
     - [ ] create defaults for the vatiants
     - [ ] shortcuts
-      - [ ] when klopitzky ticked, add klopiczky contract, and make it winner
+      - [ ] when klopitzky game ticked, add klopiczky contract, remove others
       - [ ] when party game ticked add party automatically
       - [x] remove reset game, use the new game button for the purpose
   - [ ] refactor